bergesinstitute/graf-method/book-1-unit-5.md

 # Spanish prepositions con and sin

-    Con - with
+    con - with

-    Sin - without
+    sin - without

 *María está con Juan.
 Hay una mesa sin sillas.* (María is with Juan.
 There is a table without chairs.)

 # Spanish adverbs mucho and poco

-    Mucho - a lot
+    mucho - a lot

-    Poco - a little
+    poco - a little

 *Eva canta mucho.
 Yo canto poco.* (Eva sings a lot.
 I sing a little.)